 Increasingly, Muslim high-net-worth-individuals (HNWIs) are considering structuring their assets to deal with estate planning in a Shari’a setting.

 In addition, non-Shari’a countries are becoming more involved, because such family relocation results in a complex cross-border exercise which is difficult to get right.
-There is a growing need for efficient management of assets; expertise in the provision of professional services including experienced managers, investment advisors, trustees and Shari’a advisors.
+There is a growing need for efficient management of assets; expertise in the provision of professional services including experienced managers, investment advisers, trustees and Shari’a advisors.

 As such, trustees looking to the Middle East for potential business often need to have knowledge of Shari’a compliant trusts.

 The preservation of family values, continuity of management of family-owned businesses, dealing with the family obligations towards the payment of Zakat and charitable purposes in general are very important issues for Muslim HNWIs.

 The use of a common-law trust is often considered for Muslim families.
 They can be fully Shari’a compliant under advice from a qualified Shari’a adviser or, equally, the trust can contain certain, but not all, Shari’a provisions.
 Advisers will consider the nature of assets eligible to become trust assets, their management, Islamic guidelines and investment guidelines generally.